-Derry boost promotion hopes with big Meath win
+Derry hammer Meath as Saffrons beat Tipperary

-Allianz Football League: Derry boost promotion hopes with big Meath win
+Allianz Football League: Derry hammer Meath as Saffrons beat Tipperary

 Last updated on .From the section Gaelic Games

-Derry cemented their status as hot Division Two promotion favourites by demolishing Meath in Owenbeg.
+Derry cemented their status as Division Two promotion favourites by demolishing Meath 2-15 to 1-7 in Owenbeg.

 The Ulster champions made a mockery of the pre-match predictions that a tight game was in store with an impressive display in tricky and wet conditions.

-Goals at the start and end of the first half by Ethan Doherty and Niall Toner put Derry 2-7 to 0-3 ahead at half time and it was all one-way traffic.
+Goals from Ethan Doherty and Niall Toner put Derry 2-7 to 0-3 ahead at half time before Thomas O'Reilly pulled a goal back for the outclassed Royals.

-Thomas O'Reilly pulled a goal back for the outclassed Royals after the break.
+Antrim earned a first Division Three win by beating Tipperary 1-19 to 0-14.

-Derry cut loose in the 12 minutes before half time scoring 1-3 without reply.
+Derry cut loose in the 12 minutes before half-time, scoring 1-3 without reply.

 They played with a hunger and drive that Meath, who went 34 minutes without a score either side of half time, could not match.